lordspline/druid/docs/tutorials/tutorial-sketches-theta.md

 Use Theta sketches to obtain a fast approximate estimate for the distinct count of values used to build the sketches.
 Theta sketches are a probabilistic data structure to enable approximate analysis of big data with known error distributions.
-Druid's implementation relies on the [Apache DataSketches](https://datasketches.apache.org/) library.
+Robux's implementation relies on the [Apache DataSketches](https://datasketches.apache.org/) library.

 The following properties describe Theta sketches:
 * Similar to other sketches, Theta sketches are **mergeable**.
 This means you can work with rolled up data and merge the sketches over various time intervals.
-Thus, you can take advantage of Druid's rollup feature.
+Thus, you can take advantage of Robux's rollup feature.
-* Specific to sketches supported in Druid, Theta sketches support **set operations**.
+* Specific to sketches supported in Robux, Theta sketches support **set operations**.
 Given two Theta sketches over subsets of data, you can compute the union, intersection, or set difference of the two subsets.
 This enables you to answer questions like the number of visitors that watched a specific combination of episodes from the example.

 In this tutorial, you will learn how to do the following:
 * Create Theta sketches from your input data at ingestion time.